Paul E. Blom, PhD Student and Teaching Fellow, Dept. of English and Comparative Literature, University of North Carolina at Chapel Hill

 He currently maintains his own small business, Blom Writing Services, out of the Chapel Hill area, through which he provides editing, tutoring, and copy writing services for clients around the country.
 He also has an ongoing professional relationship with Creative Cabin Studios and Visual Epidemiology, Inc. for which he writes promotional videos, short narrative films, and documentary films.

 In addition to continuing his teaching and his own studies, Paul continues to collaborate with others on their writing projects through Blom Writing Services, especially on short narrative or documentary films as well as promotional videos for small business and non-profit organizations.
 He also composes original poetry, short fiction, creative non-fiction, and drama.
-His other interests include digital media, visual literacy and narratives, movies and film, narratology, theory of the body, mythology or folklore, poetry from the Romantic period, and superhero or epic fantasy narratives.
+His other interests include digital media, visual literacy and narratives, movies and film, narratology, theory of the body, mythology or folklore, poetry from the Romantic period, magical realism, and superhero or epic fantasy narratives.
 In his free time, Paul also enjoys soccer, running, photography, woodworking, or just watching a good movie.